Best Cyber Monday TV Deals

 Vizio 55-Inch M-Series 4K SmartCast TV

 While we didn’t test this specific model, the Vizio M55Q7-J01, other Vizio M-Series sets—sandwiched between the entry-level L-Series models and P-Series flagship sets—have typically offered a nice balance of performance and price, doing very well for overall picture quality but not quite as well for HDR.
-This set is now about $60 cheaper than just last week.

 This entry-level 4K QLED set is a few hundred dollars cheaper than it was a few weeks ago.
 Even better, we tested this model, and it’s a very nice set that delivers first-rate overall picture quality, and very good sound.
 Its HDR performance, though, has limited effectiveness.